-The domain of; arrogance, self-pity, self-indulgence, distorted self-perceptions, selfishness, and narcissism.
+The domain of; arrogance, self-pity, self-indulgence, distorted self-perception, selfishness, and narcissism.

 People afflicted by this type of love, have a great sense of entitlement and a deep need to be admired.

-But, flip the coin, and on the other side is the positive and healthy;
+But, flip the coin, and on the other side is positive and healthy;

 The foundation of all happy relationships.

-A state of appreciation for oneself that grows from actions that support our physical, psychological, and spiritual growth.── Deborah Khoshaba, Clinical Psychologist
+A state of appreciation for oneself that grows from actions that support our physicall, psychological, and spiritual growth.– Deborah Khoshaba, clinical psychologist